surajshetiya/surajshetiya.github.io/_posts/2018-07-17-Google-foobar.md

 <br/>
 **APPROACH**
 <br/>
 This problem is pretty straight forward.
-I used a straght forward approach of forming the string of primes until the length required was met.
+I iteratively formed the string of primes until the length required was met.
 The code to the problem in python below.
 <br/>
 ```python
 def isPrime(n):